utkarshsaraf/angular-qs-demo/README.md

 # Angular QuickSight Demo

-A modern Angular application for embedding and configuring QuickSight dashboards and other web content.
+A modern Angular application for embedding and configuring Amazon QuickSight dashboards using the official QuickSight Embedding SDK.

 ## Features

 - 🚀 **Modern Angular 20** with standalone components
 - 🎨 **Beautiful UI** with Tailwind CSS styling
-- 🔧 **Dynamic URL configuration** for embedded content
+- 🔧 **Dynamic QuickSight Dashboard Configuration** with real-time URL updates
 - 📱 **Responsive design** that works on all devices
-- 🔒 **Safe content embedding** with security pipe
+- 🔒 **Official QuickSight Embedding SDK** for secure dashboard embedding
+- 📊 **Professional Dashboard Management** with loading states and error handling

 ## Prerequisites

 - Node.js 18+
 - npm 9+ or yarn
 - Angular CLI 20+
+- Amazon QuickSight account with dashboard access

 ## Installation